What is Network Performance Monitoring?

 The Riverbed Solution

-Riverbed SteelCentral offers SNMP polling, flow, and full packet capture solutions.
-These solutions are tightly integrated together so that you more quickly troubleshoot complex performance issues.
-They also integrate into the SteelCentral Portal that combines end-user experience management (EUEM), application (APM) and network performance into a single, easy to use, collaborative solution.
+The Riverbed Unified NPM unifies device monitoring, flow monitoring, and full packet capture and analysis solutions.
+These solutions are tightly integrated together so that you can more quickly troubleshoot complex performance issues.
+They also integrate into the Riverbed Portal that combines them into collated, easy-to-use dashboards that streamline analysis of complex problems.

 By blending APM, EUEM, and NPM data from industry-leading tools, Riverbed creates a dynamic map of network and application performance.
-Different business and IT teams are able to get a complete picture of the environment.
+Different business and IT teams can gain a complete picture of the environment.
 Instead of wasting valuable time and resources, you can rapidly diagnose and fix service issues before end-users notice.